 Coaching Circle: Building trust in hybrid teams

-Join a small group of fellow people-managers for a structured, supportive and enquiry-led exploration of why intentionally building more trust into modern team relationships will help them to thrive; taking away practical ways to do so, and accountability for action.
+Join a small group of fellow people-managers for a structured, supportive and enquiry-led exploration of why intentionally building more trust into modern team relationships will help them to thrive, and taking away practical ways to do so among your own.